Marui-9/bandinator/README.md

-# Bandinator
+# Team-Wiki

 > Demo web app for tender document analysis with feasibility scoring

 ## Overview

-Bandinator ingests documents, indexes a searchable knowledge base, parses tenders, runs configurable rules to produce a feasibility score with evidence links, and exports results as PDF and CSV.
+Team-Wiki ingests documents, indexes a searchable knowledge base, parses tenders, runs configurable rules to produce a feasibility score with evidence links, and exports results as PDF and CSV.

 ## Features